 According to Christian tradition, St. Boniface brought down a giant ash tree, the Yggdrasil, which held all levels of the world from heaven to hell.

-Another legend says that Saint Boniface knocked down a huge oak tree that took with him all the trees that surrounded him except a small pine tree, which he called “tree of the Child God”, symbolizing its triangular shape of the Holy Trinity.
+Another legend says that Saint Boniface knocked down a huge oak tree that took with him all the trees that surrounded him except a small tree, which he called “tree of the Child God”, symbolizing its triangular shape of the Holy Trinity.

 The tree has also been linked to the apple tree of Adam and Eve, hanging red apples on the Christmas tree symbolizing the exit of the Paradise of Adam and Eve and placing a star on the tip of the tree as a symbol of faith.